How To Write a Great Scene [Examples and Tips]

-Learn how to write an unforgettable scene in a book or screenplay.
+Learn how to write an unforgettable scene in a book, screenplay, or short story.

 For even more writing advice, check out my Premium Blueprint Course.

 A scene is a unit of a story that focuses on one or more characters involved in a specific conflict.
 These scene-level conflicts should play roles in the story's overall conflict.

 For example, a story's overall conflict may involve a hero detective trying to catch a villain murderer.
 A scene in this story could be built around a conflict the detective gets into with his captain - the detective wants to go outside department guidelines to lure the villain, but the captain pushes back.

 Conflict is the key to a good scene.
 Every scene should have a subject character wrapped up in a conflict.
 This conflict typically involves other characters, yet doesn't have to.
 For instance, a character may be in conflict against nature, struggling to climb a mountain.